-This course gives the student the opportunity to apply what has been learned in the classroom by working in a local church setting under the supervision of the pastor and/or a worship leader who acts as a mentor.
+This course allows the student to apply what has been learned in the classroom by working in a local church setting under the supervision of the pastor and/or a worship leader who acts as a mentor.
 This course is designed to be the culmination of the Worship Leadership program.
 Prerequisites: MIN2003, WOR252 (2 hours)